whitey-01/opinion-dynamic-simulator/README.md

       - a png representation of the graph
       - an xml representation of the graph (at the end of the process)
       - an xml file containing the output of the test (configuration, number of simulations executed, average rounds needed to reach the absorbing state, standard           deviation)

+ 33. Unifies multiple tests , recalculating mean and standard deviation.
+Used after a test has been split in multiple tests.

 \
 Simulations are stored under *output/simulations/* \